What is the purpose of inspections?

 Articles 10-12 of the Pharmacy Order 2010 gives a GPhC Inspector the power to enter any registered pharmacy premises at any reasonable hour in order conduct an inspection.
 The Inspector must provide evidence of their identity and that they are an authorised GPhC inspector.

 Inspectors are not obliged to notify premises that they want to carry out an inspection.
-However, in the majority of cases they will send a pharmacy a notification of visit letter and a self-assessment form prior to their inspection.
+However, in the majority of cases they will send a pharmacy a notification of visit letter.